xvoland/shuffle-files/README.md

 # ⚠️ Donation

-No matter if I get the money or not, I'm gonna keep making the app better 'cause I love seeing folks use it and reach their goals.<br />
-And you know what?
-Every $1 really makes a difference for folks like me.<br />
-It helps cover stuff like domain hosting and the hours I put into coding, which would be super awesome and free up some more family time.
-Thanks a bunch!
+Whether I receive the money or not, I’ll keep improving the app because I genuinely love seeing people use it to achieve their goals.
+Every single dollar truly makes a difference for creators like me.
+It helps cover things like domain hosting and the countless hours I spend coding.
+Your support would mean the world to me and even give me a bit more time to spend with my family.
+Thank you so much!

 ### Crypto